dmytri/domesticate/readme.md

 > -- "Exotics: attemps to domesticate them, J.F.C and L.C, 1875"

-Testing front-end functionality usually required a lot of tooling, browswer automation software or services, with the requisite yack shaving and biolerplaiting to make it go, and still the result is slow, brittle and often convoluted tests.
+Testing front-end functionality usually requires a lot of tooling, browser automation software or services, with the requisite yack shaving and biolerplating to make it go, and still the resulting tests are slow, brittle and often convoluted.

-Domesticate seeks to make front-end tests at home in the shell, so they are simple, expressive and fast, with minimal setup rigamarole.

 Domesticate uses [jsdom](https://github.com/tmpvar/jsdom) to make front-end tests at home in the shell, so they are simple, expressive and fast, with